 The US Supreme Court has upheld a narrow interpretation of the law.
 In Van Buren v United States the Supreme Court held that "the CFAA’s “exceeds authorized access” provision covers those who obtain information from computer networks or databases to which their computer access does not extend and does not cover those who, like Van Buren, have improper motives for obtaining information that is otherwise available to them."

 If we try to extrapolate this ruling to web scraping, we might want to say that "scraping publicly available data is okay".
-The reality is that the Supreme Court did not explicitly say so and left that decision to the Ninth Circuit's judges, who should update their HiQ v LinkedIn ruling in light of the Van Buren case.
-We will patiently wait to see how this case unfolds, but in the meantime, we'll borrow more quotes from the HiQ v LinkedIn ruling:
+The reality is that the Supreme Court did not explicitly say so and left it to the Ninth Circuit's judges to update their HiQ v LinkedIn ruling in light of the Van Buren case.

 So, is web scraping legal or not?
 It's a complex problem, but we firmly believe that it is and we hope this short and daringly simplified legal analysis convinced you as well.
 We also believe that web scraping has a great future ahead.
 We can see a slow but steady paradigm shift in the acceptance of scraping as a useful and ethical tool for gathering information and even creating new information on the internet.

 In the end, it's nothing more than automation of work normally done by humans.
 Web scraping just makes the process faster and more reliable.
 Best of all, it allows people to focus on more important matters.
 Apify helps rescue trafficked children, find lost dogs and even restore forests with web scraping so it can't be all bad, can it? 🙂